 - NOSCA is a professional forum for Norwegian oil spill prevention and response, technology, preparedness and operational competencies, with the objective to create a broader knowledge base for the industry.
 The Association contributes towards active collaboration between individual companies, institutes and authorities to boost Norway’s position on the international oil spill prevention and response market.

-New Cluster Manager – Eirik Langeland
+Cluster Manager – Eirik Langeland

 Mobile no.: +47 900 22 771

-Board member of NOSCA and Marketing Director of Framo –
+Chairman of NOSCA and Marketing Director of Framo –

 Geir Christian Helgesen